-The 10 best educational websites for kids all have one thing in common: they seek to make learning fun and interactive.
-From dependable favorites, to new, exciting apps, check out these 10 picks to develop the curious mini-minds in your house:
+The 14 best educational kids websites all have one thing in common: They seek to make learning fun and interactive.
+From dependable favorites to new, exciting apps, these picks will develop the curious mini-minds in your house.

 You watched PBS as a kid, and now your little ones can hop online with some of the same friends you remember, like Elmo and Curious George.
 Of course, there are new friends, too, such as Peg + Cat.
 Select games by character, difficulty level or latest available.
-The site also has a huge library of printables for your child’s educational enrichment.
+The educational site also has a huge library of printables for your child to work on.

-Has your child ever asked you a question like, “What are baby penguins called?”
+Has your child ever asked you a question like: “What are baby penguins called?”
 Well, National Geographic Kids has the answer!
-Kids can watch videos, play games, and best of all, learn about animals, nature and the world around them.
+On this kids site, your little ones can watch videos, play games, and, best of all, learn about animals, nature and the world around them.
 You know, in case you don’t know everything!

-This site offers 24-hour television programming for little ones—because who hasn’t been up at 3 a.m. with a child?
-In addition to always accessible educational shows, kids can play games, listen to songs and more.
-There’s a monthly subscription fee that depends upon which platform your child will be viewing on—Kindle, iPad, etc.—and what features you plan to use.
+This website offers 24-hour television programming for little ones—because who hasn’t been up at 3 a.m. with a child?
+In addition to watching accessible educational shows, kids can play games, listen to songs and more.
+There’s a monthly subscription fee that depends upon which platform your child will be viewing on—tablet, iPad, etc.—and what features you plan to use.